lonn/csv2html/README.md

 Make *.csv* file readable by
 converting raw *.csv* file to *.html* file with table.

-Use examples: `python csv2html.py google.csv` then *google.csv.html* will be in your directory.
+usage: `python csv2html.py input.csv [output.html]` then *output.html* will be generated else it will be printed in screen.